- Free Standard Delivery Over £45

 Side Effects of Naproxen

-As is the case with all anti-inflammatory drugs, Naproxen may have side effects.
-Typical side effects may consist of:
+As is the case with all anti-inflammatory drugs, Naproxen tablets may have side effects, especially if higher doses are taken for long periods.

 - Constipation, diarrhoea, heartburn, upset stomach, and stomach discomfort are examples of gastric side effects.
 Gas and bloating may also be among them.

-- Headache and vertigo
+- Headache and vertigo.

-- Eyesight blurriness or ear ringing
+- Eyesight blurriness or ear ringing.

-- Skin rash and itching
+- Skin rash and itching.

 If Naproxen is taken with or after food, the likelihood of experiencing some of these side effects may decrease.

-An allergic reaction to naproxen can include symptoms such as hives, breathing difficulties, and swelling in the face, lips, tongue, or neck.
+An allergic reaction to Naproxen can include symptoms such as hives, breathing difficulties, and swelling in the face, lips, tongue, or neck.
 If you experience any of these symptoms, you should contact a doctor right away.

 If any of these symptoms appear, you should stop taking Naproxen and visit your doctor right away:

-- Pain in the chest, weakness, breathlessness, slurred speech, and issues with eyesight or balance
+- Pain in the chest, weakness, breathlessness, slurred speech, and issues with eyesight or balance.

-- Spitting up blood or vomit that resembles ground coffee
+Stool that is sticky, red, or black. - Spitting up blood or vomit that resembles ground coffee.

-- Fast weight gain or swelling, little to no urination
+- Fast weight gain or swelling, little to no urination.

-- Symptoms include dark urine, clay-coloured faeces, nausea, upper stomach pain, itching, loss of appetite, and jaundice (yellowing of the skin or eyes).
+Symptoms include dark urine, clay-coloured faeces, nausea, upper stomach pain, itching, loss of appetite, and jaundice (yellowing of the skin or eyes). - Bruising, intense tingling, discomfort, numbness, and weakening in the muscles.

-- Severe skin reaction: fever, sore throat, facial or tongue swelling, burning in the eyes, and skin pain, which is followed by a rash that is red or purple, spreads, especially on the face and upper body, and blisters and peels.
+Fever, headache, stiff neck, chills, darker skin patches, heightened light sensitivity, and/or seizures (convulsions). - Severe skin reaction: fever, sore throat, facial or tongue swelling, burning in the eyes, and skin pain, which is followed by a rash that is red or purple, spreads, especially on the face and upper body, and blisters and peels.

 Information